Kurisumala Ashram Explained

 After Acharya's death, Yesudas Thelliyil became the monastery's second abbot in March 2002.

 Bede Griffiths spent the last years of his life at Shantivanam in Tamil Nadu.[8]
-Francis Acharya became the only religious leader of the Ashram at Kurisumala.
-A couple of years before his death in 2002, Acharya, who had kept in touch with the monastery of his youth, had the Kurisumala Ashram affiliated to the Trappists .
+Francis Acharya became the sole religious leader of the Ashram at Kurisumala.
+A couple of years before his death in 2002, Acharya, who had remained in touch with the monastery of his youth, had the Kurisumala Ashram affiliated with the Trappists .

 Name